What we do

 What does habilitation training in your area cover?
 Does your habilitation service include the teaching of early movement skills, sensory, spatial and body concepts as well as cane training, route learning and independent living skills?

-Yes, the QTVI and Practitioner covers early movement skills etc..
-Cane training and route learning are also covered by the mobility officer as above.
+Yes, the QTVI and Practitioner covers early movement skills etc, cane training and route learning are also covered but at the discretion of the Service Coordinator

 Who is eligible to access habilitation in your local area?
 Is your service un-restricted by criteria such as level of sight, type of visual impairment, registration or possession of statement or EHC plan?
 Is your service available to babies and pre-school children and also to those with complex needs?